THE STUDER A-820: PEAK ENGINEERING OF THE ANALOG ERA

 The A-820 was not a single machine but a highly modular platform defined by its interchangeable tape transport components and audio electronics.
 The model designation primarily reflected the maximum channel count and corresponding tape width it was configured for.

-Studer Model Destination: |
+Studer Model Modification:

 Key Convertible Features: